Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

     5. Select Existing Azure Pipeline YAML file
     6. Identify the pipeline in `.pipelines/subscriptions.yml`.
     7. Save the pipeline (don't run it yet)
-    8. Rename the pipeline to `subscription-ci`
+    8. Rename the pipeline to `subscriptions-ci`

 2. Create a subscription configuration file (JSON)